ginasekhar/cli_disney_resorts/README.md

 # CliDisneyResorts

 This Ruby program provides a CLI that list Disney's Vacation Club properties.
-It lists the properties on the https://disneyvacationclub.disney.go.com/destinations/list/ site The user can select the number corresponding to a particular property to see details.
+It lists the properties on the https://disneyvacationclub.disney.go.com/destinations/list/ site.
+The user can select the number corresponding to a particular property to see details.

-To run this program
+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine.

-To clone the repository,  run
+To download and clone the project repository, first change to your target directory:
+    cd <yourtargetdirectory>

     git clone git@github.com:ginasekhar/cli_disney_resorts.git

+## Prerequisites
+This program requires the following gems:

+nokogiri
+colorize

+## Installation
+Install the gems required buy this program

     gem install nokogiri

     gem install colorize

+## Running the program
 Change directory to the program directory

     cd cli_disney_resorts